xinzhouhe/eecs489-a4-spec/README.md

     * It MUST forward packets using the forwarding table, selecting an entry with the longest prefix match algorithm.
     * Note that an Ethernet frame payload may be larger than the encapsulated IP packet.
 That is, there may be some padding bytes after the IP packet.
 This can occur when an Ethernet interface tries to align frames on 4-byte boundaries.
 6. MUST correctly handle `traceroutes` through it (where it is not the end host) and to it (where it is the end host).
-7. MUST maintain an ARP cache whose entries are invalidated after a timeout period (timeouts should be on the order of 15 seconds).
+7. MUST maintain an ARP cache whose entries are invalidated after a timeout period (the timeout duration is provided to the ARP Cache when it is created).
 8. MUST NOT drop a packet unless there is no matching forwarding table entry, the router cannot determine the next hop link address, or cannot parse the packet.
 9. MUST queue all packets waiting for outstanding ARP replies.
 10. SHOULD drop a packet waiting for an ARP reply after 7 failed requests for a reply since receiving the packet.